 Quite often I sprinkle these seasonings individually onto the steaks, but you can mix them in a small bowl like I mention here.

 Mix the dry rub ingredients together in a bowl and pinch it out of the bowl and onto the steaks.
-Let the steaks sit out on the counter for about 20 minutes with the rub on them.
-Keep an eye on your pooch if you have a dog at this point haha!
-Temptation...
+Let the steaks sit out on the counter for about 15-20 minutes with the rub on them before grilling.

 - Rare - 120-130 Cook 4 minutes, flip cook 3 minutes check temp